Capsher-Coding-Challenge/Coding-Challenge-2020/README.md

 ## Sample Bot
 We've included some bots in python to get you started with understanding the general pattern of how a bot should work.
 See the SampleBots directory.

 SimpleBot.py is a basic bot template for python that shows how to define a command and send a response back.

-WeatherBot.py is a bot that uses the Open Weather API to provide current weather data.
+(It's Pokemon themed.)

 If you prefer a different language, here are some links to other GitHub repositories that have sample bots for their discord libraries.
 You can find the whole list of available libraries for Discord here: https://discordapp.com/developers/docs/topics/community-resources